House Judiciary Chairman Jerry Nadler Subpoenas Full Mueller Report

 The demand for the full report and underlying evidence to be seen by the full House Judiciary Committee goes beyond that.

-Continued Nadler
+Continued Nadler:

 "My committee needs and is entitled to the full version of the report and the underlying evidence consistent with past practice.
 The redactions appear to be significant.
 We have so far seen none of the actual evidence that the special counsel developed to make this case.
 Even the redacted version of the report outlines serious instances of wrongdoing by President Trump and some of his closest associates.
 It now falls to Congress to determine the full scope of that alleged misconduct and to decide what steps we must take going forward."